KristaMarbury/KristaMarbury/README.md

 - 👋 Hi, I’m @KristaMarbury
-- 👀 I’m interested in Front End Development
+- 👀 I’m interested in Frontend and Backend Development
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Node
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Node and more!
 - 💞️ I’m looking to collaborate on awesome projects and find a fulltime position
 - 📫 How to reach me laetaiustus@gmail.com